HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Notice

-**Description**: This function is used to display various alert types of notification items and other notification items.
+**Description:** This function is used to display various alert types of notification items and other notification items.
 When there is a notification item, the total number of notifications is displayed in the upper right corner.
 If there is no notification item, it is not displayed;

 ![](assets/hotdb-management/image540.png)